polyaxon/polyaxon/README.md

  * [Docker-Registry](https://github.com/helm/charts/tree/master/stable/docker-registry)

-> **Note**: It's possible to provide your own database host.
+> **Note**: It's possible to provide your own manged version of each one fo these dependecies.

-> **Warning**: This chart does not yet allow for you to specify your redis host, rabbitmq host.

-This chart can be installed on single node or multi-nodes cluster, in which case you need to provide some volumes with `ReadWriteMany`.
+This chart can be installed on single node or multi-nodes cluster, in which case you need to provide some volumes with `ReadWriteMany` or cloud buckets.
 An nfs provisioner can be used in cases where you want to try the platform on multi-nodes cluster without the need to create your own volumes.
 Please see [polyaxon-nfs-provisioner](https://github.com/polyaxon/polyaxon-nfs-provisioner)

-> **Warning**: You should know that using the nfs provisioner is not meant to be a production option.

 > **Tip**: The full list of the default [values.yaml](https://github.com/polyaxon/polyaxon-chart/blob/master/polyaxon/values.yaml)

-> **Tip**: We created a [small interactive app](https://install.polyaxon.com) to help you navigate the most important options to install Polyaxon.

 ## Prerequisites